cityofaustin/ctxfloods-backend/README.md

 Create your feature branch as a branch off "dev".
 That feature branch will be merged into "dev", which will then be merged into "master."

 CTXFloods uses TravisCI for continuous integration.
 Whenever you push to github, a TravisCI build will be triggered.
 By default this will only run the tests.
 If you want to deploy your feature branch on a git push, add the name of your feature branch to `deployment/devDeployConfig` with the option `deploy: true`.
-This will build a new CloudFormation stack for your feature branch backend (database, lambda functions are built automatically).
+(Look at `travis.yml` and `deployment/shouldDeploy.js` to see exactly how this logic works.)
 Subsequent pushes from the same branch will update this same stack.
 Ex:
 ```
 "195-camera": {
   deploy: true,